rekola/radix-cpp/README.md

 ordered, and while in theory, an order preserving hash function could be used, it would lead to large number of collisions.
-In this implementation the key is divided into multiple 8-bit digits, and each digit is inserted seperately while preserving the ordering of the previous stages.
+In this implementation the key is divided into multiple 8-bit digits, and each digit is inserted seperately along with a prefix key of the previous digits in order to presere the ordering of the previous stages.

 Iterators are automatically repaired if the underlying table changes, so they are stable.